ipraba/EPContactsPicker/README.md

 Swift 2.0+
 ARC

-For manual installtion you might have to add these frameworks in your Build Phases `ContactsUI.framework` and `Contacts.framework`.
+For manual installation you might have to add these frameworks in your Build Phases `ContactsUI.framework` and `Contacts.framework`.

 Features